-This report presents findings from the Empowering Migrant and Refugee Women study, undertaken by the Australian Institute of Family Studies.
+This report presents findings from the Empowering Migrant and Refugee Women project, undertaken by the Australian Institute of Family Studies.
 This study was commissioned by the Department of Social Services (DSS) to build evidence on practical strategies that could empower migrant and refugee women in the areas of women’s safety; economic and social participation; leadership opportunities; and to foster their role in promoting community cohesion.
 This report explores various aspects of service delivery to migrant women who have been living in Australia for at least five years.
 It documents the nature and types of service available, and identifies best practice principles and key service gaps in service delivery for migrant and refugee women.
 This report also outlines key priorities for addressing these service gaps.

 Authors and Acknowledgements

 This report was commissioned by the Department of Social Services (DSS), Multicultural Policy Section, on behalf of the Australian Multicultural Council.
 We would like to especially recognise the assistance and support provided by Multicultural Policy Section officers who have been connected with the research at various times.

 We thank the Expert Reference Group members who provided valuable advice on the research approach and development of survey content.
 We also acknowledge the service providers who participated in the online survey of service providers and in-depth qualitative interviews, and specially thank them for their willingness to share their experiences and insights in delivering services to migrant and refugee women.